Kumaran-Research/SmartCampus_FL/data/READ.md

 - This project does not distribute or publish raw facial data

--The dataset is used strictly for academic research and experimentation
+- The dataset is used strictly for academic research and experimentation

--Federated Learning is employed to demonstrate privacy-preserving model training
+- Federated Learning is employed to demonstrate privacy-preserving model training

--No personal or real-world campus data is used
+- No personal or real-world campus data is used

--This repository adheres to responsible AI and data-handling practices.
+- This repository adheres to responsible AI and data-handling practices.

 ## Data Access

 The AT&T Faces Dataset is publicly available for research purposes.
 Users must obtain the dataset directly from the original source and ensure compliance with its licensing and usage terms.

-## Reproducibility Statement
+🔁 ## Reproducibility Statement

 All experiments in this repository can be reproduced without sharing raw facial images, reinforcing the privacy-preserving objectives of the project.